shred/acme4j/src/doc/docs/faq.md

 ## The http-01 challenge fails.

-**Symptom:** You set up your response token in the `/.well-known/acme-challenge/` path, and you can also successfully fetch it locally, but the challenge is failing.
-In the error details you find a strange HTML fragment.
+**Symptom:** You set up your response token in the `/.well-known/acme-challenge/` path, and you can also successfully fetch it locally, but the challenge is failing with `Invalid response: 404` (or another HTTP error code).

 **Cause:** The CA could not access your response token, but gets a 404 page (or some other kind of error page) instead.
-The HTML fragment in the error details is actually a part of that error page.
 Bear in mind that the response token is not evaluated locally by _acme4j_, but is fetched by the CA server.

 **Solution:** The CA server could not access your response token from the outside.
 One reason may be that a firewall or reverse proxy is blocking the access.
 Another reason may be that your local DNS resolves the domain differently.
 The CA uses public DNS servers to resolve the domain name.
 This error often happens when you try to validate a foreign domain (e.g. `example.com` or `example.org`).